-Club Coach (Formerly L1): This is a Nationally Accredited course by the Australian Sports Commission through its National Coaching Accreditation Scheme (NCAS).
+Club Coach (Level 1): This is a Nationally Accredited course by the Australian Sports Commission through its National Coaching Accreditation Scheme (NCAS).

 Candidates need to have completed the Community Coach Course and maintained coaching for at least 12 months before applying for this course.
-Mature-aged applicants may apply for Recognized Prior Learning (RPL) with the relevant reasons in their application.
-The course takes 15 hours to complete and involves both on-court and off-court components in its content.
+The course takes one (1) day (8 hours approx.) to complete and involves both on-court and off-court components in its content.

 Typically, coaches in representative’s sides such as WABL should have this level of accreditation as a minimum.

-Association Coach (Formerly Level 2): This is an advanced 21 hour course that is designed to elevate a coach’s understanding to the standard of the athletes they are coaching.
-Typically, coaches who are looking to be involved in State teams, various State leagues (SBL, ABA) and National Leagues (WNBL, NBL) would benefit from completing this course.
+Association Coach (Formerly Level 2): This is an advanced two (2) day (16 hour approx.) course that is designed to elevate a coach’s understanding to the standard of the athletes they are coaching.
+Typically, coaches who are looking to be involved in State teams, various State leagues (SBL, ABA) would benefit from completing this course.
 There are certain prerequisites in choosing to apply for this level of accreditation.
 Please contact Basketball WA for more information on enrolling for the Association Coach course.

 For further information on Coach Education or to book a course, please contact David Naylor (email@example.com or 6272 0741).